This post was last updated on March 6th, 2023.

-Even though a phrase like “how do I attribute revenue to people who convert on my landing page” doesn’t get searched very often, there are a LOT of people trying to solve the problem – figuring out how much money they make from landing pages.
+Even though a phrase like “how do I attribute revenue to people who convert on my landing page” doesn’t get searched very often, a LOT of people are trying to solve the problem—figuring out how much money they make from landing pages.

 2. How Google understands what pages are about

 When someone puts a search query into Google, Google looks for pages on the Internet that include that query.
 Then it looks for other phrases that often show up on those pages.

 After that, it takes those new phrases and does the same thing—look for pages that include the related phrase, then sees what other phrases show up.